creatures of the wind took a flower-filled psychedelic journey for spring/summer 18

 Photography courtesy of Creatures of the Wind

 "Further" was the name of the school bus Ken Kesey bought in 1964, painted with psychedelic swirls, and drove across the country with his Merry Pranksters.
-It is also the name of Creatures of the Wind's spring/summer 18 collection, which had subtle affinities with Kesey's proto-hippies: there were leather belted tunics and dresses hand-painted in wild combinations of primary colours; repurposed vintage fabrics; and one shearling coat embroidered with marijuana leaves.
+It is also the name of Creatures of the Wind's spring/summer 18 collection, which had subtle affinities with Kesey's proto-hippies: there were leather belted tunics and dresses hand-painted in wild combinations of primary colors; repurposed vintage fabrics; and one shearling coat embroidered with marijuana leaves.
 Many looks — including light organza and crinkled viscose dresses — were styled with sturdy leather boots worthy of legendary joint-rolling Further driver Neal Cassady (an inspiration for On the Road).

 While the pieces may have had American literary heritage, there was nothing literal about them.
 Shane Gabier and Chris Peters seemed more interested in the DIY creativity of the Pranksters than in recreating their worn-in threads.
 "It was about getting our hands back on things," Shane said backstage.